squareblob/MountAugusta/Constitution.md

 i.
 Requirements for voter eligibility

 >a.
 Must own or rent property, as defined in Article IV, within the borders of Mount Augusta.
-Fulfilling this requirement is sufficient to gain citizenship.
+Fulfilling this requirement is sufficient to gain residency.

 >b.
 Must not have outstanding (convicted but unserved or unpearled) criminal convictions made by the Mount Augusta justice system.

 >c.
 Must be able to attest to online activity by posting a screenshot of the eligibility sign, as specified in Article I Section A ii. d., showing a date within the last two (2) weeks.

 >d.
 Must not be currently banned from Mount Augusta's current host server.

+>e.
+Must be a citizen of the State of Mount Augusta.

 ii.
 Public record of voter registration